 SSE 134 must be returned if the CATALOG.XML digital signature (CATALOG.SIG) cannot be authenticated against the Scheme Adminstrator’s certificate, either through the data server’s signed public key or any specified intermediate Domain Controllers.
-The contents of the Catalogue shall not be installed if the signature is invalid.
+The contents of the Catalogue must not be installed if the signature is invalid.

 SSE 135 must be returned if the PERMIT.XML digital signature (PERMIT.SIG) cannot be authenticated against the Scheme Adminstrator’s certificate, either through the data server’s signed public key or any intermediate Domain Controllers.